MoFEM/mofem-cephas/media/paper.md

   ![An *h-adaptivity* convergence study for the mixed formulation of the stationary transport/heat conduction problem (see inset of the figure for the geometry), with the comparison of different polynomial orders, denoted as '$\text{P}n\text{-}\text{P}m$', where $n$ is order of approximation for the flux and $m$ is the order for the field values (temperature or density).
 Note that the flux is approximated by the space ${\mathbf{H}}(\textbf{div})$, while the field values by the space $\mathit{L}^2$, see corresponding [MoFEM tutorial page](http://mofem.eng.gla.ac.uk/mofem/html/mix_transport.html) for more details.\label{fig:convergence}](figures/LShape.pdf){ width=80% }

+# Conclusions

+MoFEM represents a modern type of FEM codes, designed to exploit advantages of emerging finite element technologies, simplify application code design, and overall enable rapid implementation of complex engineering problems, involving several physical processes.

 # Acknowledgements

   `MoFEM` development has been supported by EDF Energy Nuclear Generation Ltd.
   (grant no. 4840360333), The Royal Academy of Engineering (grant no.
-  RCSRF1516\2\18), DURACOMP EPSRC Project (EP/K026925/1), and Kelvin Smith Scholarship programme at University of Glasgow.
+  RCSRF1516\2\18), DURACOMP EPSRC Project (EP/K026925/1), and Lord Kelvin Adam Smith programme at University of Glasgow.

 # References